 Don’t Ignore Dental Pain

-Your teeth aren’t supposed to hurt, and dental pain is always a sign of an underlying problem.
+Tooth pain is not common, and is always a sign of an underlying problem.
 Don’t wait for the pain to become unbearable.
-Call our office today at 815-768-1615 to schedule an appointment.
+Call our office today at 815-725-5991 to schedule an appointment.
 You can also use our online appointment request form.

 The sooner you act, the greater the chances of preserving your natural teeth.
 And your natural teeth are always best.